Science Capabilities

 To survey and understand what lies beneath the ocean surface, OceanX utilizes advanced mapping and photo tools:

-Mapping the seafloor.
-Acoustic sonar systems produce 3D maps of the ocean floor.
-The OceanXplorer vessel has two hull-mounted deep water multi beam echo sounders (MBES, Köngsberg 304 and 712) which allow mapping of waters from ~100 meters to over 7,000 meters deep.
+Mapping the seafloor - Utilizing advanced acoustic sonar systems, OceanX produces detailed 3D maps of the ocean floor.
+The OceanXplorer vessel is equipped with two hull-mounted deep-water multi-beam echo sounders (Köngsberg EM 304 and 712), enabling comprehensive mapping of waters ranging from 100 meters to over 11,000 meters in depth.
 Combining the 3D mapping data with backscatter signals collected simultaneously can help reveal the nature of the ocean floor (rock, sand, coral etc.).
-In addition to ship based mapping systems on OceanXplorer, we have multibeam sonar systems integrated into our Remotely Operated Vehicle (ROV) Chimaera.
-The MBES on Chimaera allow high-resolution mapping (cm) of deep-sea features.
+In addition to ship-based mapping systems on OceanXplorer, multibeam sonar systems are also integrated into theROV.
+The MBES on Chimaera allows high-resolution mapping (cm resolution) of deep-sea features.

 OceanX is constantly staying at the forefront of technology and marine research.
 By adapting to the technological advances at the forefront of ocean industry and academia, we are engineering solutions to advance our understanding of the marine world and the threats it faces.
 The OceanX team researches global ocean challenges and regional needs of the areas we aim to study and focuses our scientific planning around technology integration to address those challenges.

-Fisheries and eDNA - Environmental DNA (eDNA) is the genetic material shed by organisms as they move around their ocean habitats. eDNA can be extracted from water, sediment, and even air-and provides the genetic material needed to answer a variety of questions about the marine environment. eDNA can be used to augment species assessments for fisheries surveys, to quantify and measure biodiversity in and around Marine Protected Areas, to look for species hard to capture using traditional trawl methods, and even to search for highly migratory species and megafauna.
+Fisheries and eDNA - Environmental DNA (eDNA) is the genetic material shed by organisms as they move around their ocean habitats. eDNA can be extracted from water, sediment, and even air - and provides the genetic material needed to answer a variety of questions about the marine environment. eDNA can be used to augment species assessments for fisheries surveys, to quantify and measure biodiversity in and around Marine Protected Areas, to look for species too elusive to capture using traditional trawl methods, and even to search for highly migratory species and megafauna.
 The utilization of eDNA as a tool to supplement existing methods of exploration and surveys/species assessments is a powerful and often cost-effective alternative that can guide policy-makers to science-based decisions about marine environments.

 eDNA and ‘Omics on OceanXplorer - The laboratory facilities on OceanXplorer contain all of the materials required to extract DNA from water, sediment, and tissue samples collected by the submersibles, ROV, CTD, and SCUBA divers.
 DNA can be extracted, purified, and sequenced on board the vessel utilizing Oxford Nanopore Technologies GridION and PromethION sequencing systems.
 Additional analysis is conducted utilizing various bioinformatic pipelines installed on supercomputers in the labs.
 We have conducted fisheries metabarcoding studies to supplement stock assessments, biodiversity studies and metagenomic sequencing, and other sequencing projects related to extreme microbes found in brine pools, blue holes, and coral reefs ecosystems.